 The chorizo stuffed dates wrapped in maple bacon, were rich and sweet.
 That salty sweet combination always a winner.
 Chunkier than pigs in blankets at Christmas, I only had one as to save space for the rest of the banquet, but would have happily eaten several.

-The freshly baked muffins, almost double the size of those you buy from the supermarket, were crispier on the outside, light and fluffy in the middle.
-Still warm, the Marmite butter sunk into the muffin half – I nearly ate this by itself to savour each bite.
+The freshly baked muffins were almost double the size of those you buy from the supermarket.
+They were crispier on the outside, light and fluffy in the middle.
+Still warm, the Marmite butter sunk into the muffin half.
+I nearly ate this by itself to savour each bite.

 The Autumn Baked Eggs were like nothing I’d had before.
-The dish was packed with wild mushrooms, Gruyere cheese and truffle, making it rich, creamy and indulgent.
-Gruyere was baked on top too to give it a golden colour, whilst the eggs helped the dish to keep its form – obviously also one of the key components, with eggs being such a breakfast staple.
+The dish was packed with wild mushrooms, Gruyere cheese and truffle.
+It was rich, creamy and indulgent.
+Gruyere was baked on top too to give it a golden colour.
+Whilst the eggs helped the dish to keep its form – obviously also one of the key components, with eggs being such a breakfast staple.
 Fantastic by itself or eaten with the Marmite butter warm muffin.

 To finish, the queen of puddings came as a sharing dessert, with more than enough for our table.
 Topped with roasted almonds, the final course consisted of the usual two layers, one slightly more dense than the other, and a thick layer of plum jam sandwiched between them.
-Sweet, the plums and fact that it was a warm dessert gave it a comforting autumn feel (No more froyo or ice cream for the foreseeable unless accompanied by steaming hot cake), and made a fantastic end to our brunch.
+Sweet, the plums and fact that it was a warm dessert gave it a comforting autumn feel.
+No more froyo or ice cream for the foreseeable unless accompanied by steaming hot cake.
+It made a fantastic end to our brunch.